 This feature inside Jungle Scout is the easiest way to request reviews from your Amazon customers.
 Jungle Scout’s Review Automation feature takes a “set it and forget it” approach to earn product reviews.

 This first-of-its-kind, Amazon ToS-approved feature sends automated review requests to customers who have purchased your product.
 While you can manually request reviews in bulk with the Jungle Scout Chrome Extension, this in-app tool streamlines the process by automatically doing it for you.
 It eliminates the tedious task of manually requesting reviews from buyers in Seller Central so you can save time, and invest it back into your business.

 You can easily see the status of review requests and track how much time you’ve saved on your Review Automation dashboard.
 Never miss an opportunity to earn a review — simply turn on the feature, and you’re good to go.

-Review Automation now features three new updates that allow sellers to skip review requests for orders or specific products, delay review requests for orders, and create a more detailed and customizable order table.
+Review Automation also allows sellers to skip review requests for orders or specific products, delay review requests for orders, and create a more detailed and customizable order table.

 If you do not want Review Automation to send a review request for a specific order or product, you can turn on the skipping feature, and review requests will not be sent.

 - Skip Review Requests for Orders: The ability to skip review requests for specific orders based on the user settings.
 The user can select an Amazon order ID and Review Automation will not send out a review request.